FREE CLASS

 A Minimalist Workspace Isn't an Aesthetic

-That's the Pinterest version, and it's part of why people bounce off the idea.
-The real version is a space where everything present earns its place, because minimalism is about function and intention, not a look.
+The real version is a space where everything present earns its place, because minimalism is about function and intention rather than a look.

 Your workspace is also where visual noise costs you the most.
 Every pile, cord tangle, and random object in your field of view is competing for the same attention you're trying to spend on your work.

-So the goal of every tip below is the same: remove what pulls at your attention, keep what supports it.
-Here's how that plays out.
+So the goal of every tip below is the same.
+Remove what pulls at your attention, and keep what supports it.

 1. Declutter

-Start by giving your workspace a once-over and saying farewell to anything that's not pulling its weight…or maybe is pulling too much weight.
-I mean, some office items are unnecessarily heavy, which brings me to my next question: do you really need a printer?
+Start by giving your workspace a once-over and saying farewell to anything that's not pulling its weight, or maybe it's pulling too much weight.

 Think about the paperless possibilities and the freedom from its cable chaos.
 It may be time to consider its actual value in your setup.